Scav-engeR/BlackAirForce_Audits/README.md

-# Snazzy_Scripts
+# Base
--Just some personal scripts for convenience-
+-Just some productivity scripts for convenience-
+- Some were not coded by me -